50 Good Luck Symbols From Around The World

 - The Number Seven is considered lucky by many different cultures and religions, In Christianity, seven represents self-sacrifice and higher virtue.
 It appears repeatedly in scripture, as the seven lamps of the temple, seven wise and seven foolish virgins, and Christ's feeding of the multitude with five loaves and two fishes.
 The early Christian church taught that belief in God brings seven gifts: wisdom, understanding, honor, glory, blessings, strength, and godliness.
 It is also said that the seventh son of a seventh son has the power to heal and that the seventh daughter of a seventh daughter has the gift if interpreting dreams.
-According to ancient Japanese mythology, there are also Seven Gods of Fortune, which deliver gifts to worthy people on the New Year.
+According to ancient Japanese mythology, there are also Seven Gods of Fortune, who deliver gifts to worthy people on the New Year.

-- A Wishing Well is a place where you toss a coin (or another symbol of good luck) and make a wish.
+- A wishing well is a place where you toss a coin (or another symbol of good luck) and make a wish.
 The ancients believed that a token gift to the gods would keep the wells from running dry.
 They also believed that the gods of the sea could be kept happy if a few coins were occasionally thrown their way as a tribute.
 A custom observed all over the world, says that if you look for your reflection in the water and then make a wish after throwing a coin into it, the wish will be granted.
 But when in Rome, remember that their sea gods will accept no less than three coins.

-- A Wishbone is a symbol of good luck.
+- A wishbone is a symbol of good luck.
 It also is a wish maker.
 If two people tug on the ends of a wishbone and each makes a wish, the person holding the bigger piece when the wishbone breaks will have their wish granted.

-- A Stray Eyelash is seen as a wish maker, much like the wishbone.
+- A stray eyelash is seen as a wish maker, much like the wishbone.
 If a stray eyelash falls upon your cheek, place it on your finger, make a wish, then blow the eyelash away.

-- A Falling Star, or "shooting" star as it is sometimes called, grants the person lucky enough to see it, a secret wish.
+- A falling star, or "shooting" star as it is sometimes called, grants the person lucky enough to see it, a secret wish.